 Live Action TV

-- Highlander: The Series: In "Homeland," Duncan MacLeod and Kanwulf face off within a ring of fire.
+- Highlander: In "Homeland," Duncan MacLeod and Kanwulf face off within a ring of fire.

 - In Supernatural, Castiel reveals (and is later a victim of) the fact that flame circles made with a certain sort of holy oil will contain an angel until the fires burn out.